MattTheTekie/MattTheTekie/README.md

 > [**FREEDOM-HQ**] 👾
 [Click here.](https://github.com/FREEDOM-HQ/)

-We're a development group, focusing on the T380 and codename "enuma" tablet.
-We have achieved many application ports, and modifications to make the SM-T380 better then ever before. [**Xiaomi.**]&nbsp;
+We're a development group, focusing on Linux, and Android.
+We have achieved  some nice application ports, and have made modifications to make the RK3228A better then ever before.
+We also have some Xiaomi stuff going on. [**Xiaomi.**]&nbsp;

 > [**TheBestBros**] 🕹️ [Click here.](https://thebestbros.surge.sh)